Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

-As the presence of cosmogenic $^{129}$I was introduced by DAMA/LIBRA with the estimated concentration of $^{129}$I/$^{nat}$I = (1.7$\pm$0.1)$\times$10$^{-13}$ ~\cite{129I-bernabei2008}, we included it in our background fitting model.
-Figure~\ref{model_I129} shows the fitted simulation spectra (a) not including of $^{129}$I and (b) including of $^{129}$I (green solid line).
-The simulated spectral shape of the $^{129}$I in Crystal 6, as shown in Fig~\ref{model_I129}(b), improves the background modeling around 30 to 70~keV.
-This is because the beta decay of $^{129}$I to $^{129}$Xe$^{\ast}$ is followed by $^{129}$Xe$^{\ast}$ transitioning to the stable $^{129}$Xe isotope via the emission of a 39.6~keV $\gamma$--ray.
+As the presence of cosmogenic $^{129}$I was introduced by DAMA/LIBRA with the estimated concentration of $^{129}$I/$^{nat}$I = (1.7$\pm$0.1)$\times$10$^{-13}$ ~\cite{129I-bernabei2008}, we included it in our background fitting model, by treating it as a free parameter.
+The beta decay of $^{129}$I to $^{129}$Xe$^{\ast}$ is followed by $^{129}$Xe$^{\ast}$ transitioning to the stable $^{129}$Xe isotope via the emission of a 39.6~keV $\gamma$--ray and the resulted spectral feature has a distribution starting around $\sim$45~keV; this energy region is dominated by bulk $^{210}$Pb that was found to be a main contributor in ROI in the previous analysis with the 59.5 days data.
+It is thus necessary to distinguish these background contributions, quantitatively.
+Figure~\ref{model_I129} shows the fitted simulation spectra (a) not including $^{129}$I and (b) including $^{129}$I (green solid line).
+The inclusion of the contribution from $^{129}$I in Crystal 6, as shown in Fig~\ref{model_I129}(b), improves the adherence of our background model to the data around 30 to 70~keV.
+The details of the modeling, including $^{129}$I, for each NaI(Tl) crystal are discussed in Sect.~\ref{sec:results}.